Heart rate monitors can be especially handy for marathon training, helping you maintain a good pace.

-Overall, The Polar H10 easy to use, simple and also great for womens.
+Overall, The Polar H10 easy to use, simple, and also great for women.

 Are you looking to get fit but worried about your existing heart condition?
 Concerned that the sudden take up of exercise will be too much for you?

-Well worry no more.
+Well, worry no more.
 The Polar FT7 Heart Rate Monitor could be the solution to your problem.
-It is a great investment for both beginners and professional athletes alike.
+It is an excellent investment for both beginners and professional athletes alike.

 Knowing your heart rate when you exercise is not only critical to making sure that your efforts are burning fat and strengthening your heart, but essential if you need to know that you’re not putting your heart under any excessive strain.

-That means you can work out without having to constantly stare at the monitor.
+That means you can work out without having to stare at the monitor constantly.
 And you can also work out with peace of mind too.

-If you are serious about your training then Polar is a great investment.
+If you are serious about your training, then Polar is an excellent investment.
 It comes with personalized training programs, as well as the ability to create and formulate weekly targets complete with feedback and guidance.

 It comes with a comprehensive set of plans designed by professional coaches to support every part of your training and to give you the best possible workout you could expect.

 In addition to showing your heart rate, this monitor also doubles as a watch.
-It shows the date and time and can has an alarm clock setting as well as snooze function.
+It shows the date and time and can have an alarm clock setting as well as a snooze function.

-For those that don’t want to be bamboozled with stats or confounded with technology, this will deliver accurate information pretty much at the touch of a button.
+For those that don’t want to be deceived with stats or confounded with technology, this will deliver accurate information pretty much at the touch of a button.

 All in all, the Polar FT7 Heart Rate Monitor is a great heart monitor.
-It is a great investment for anyone serious about their training and physical pursuits.
+It is an excellent investment for anyone serious about their training and physical pursuits.